Hocejeking/TruckerJob/README.md

  a simple contract based job, for fivem RP.
 [ESX-extended]

  !!
- Currently only translated to czech, however you can change this yourself if got basic knowledge as there are very few notifications.
+ Currently only translated to czech, however you can change this yourself if you got basic knowledge as there are very few notifications.

 ## Dependencies